 Chocolate Truffle Torte

 Back in April while celebrating my Great Uncle’s 80th birthday and the unveiling of his outstanding new event center in Reno (seriously, go check it out if you're currently hunting for a wedding venue!), the topic of cooking came up and how everyone, no matter what it is, makes it the best.
 As it related to the conversation, it was about who cooked authentic German recipes the best.
 Funny thing was, as everyone sat there arguing over “who is the best,” they all looked at me and said, “you’re the only one who inherited Mama’s baking ability.”
-The thought of that is simply ridiculous because everyone in my family is a good cook; every single one of us has that once amazing recipe that she pull out of our back pocket for special occasions.
+The thought of that is simply ridiculous because everyone in my family is a good cook; every single one of us has that one amazing recipe that she pull out of our back pocket for special occasions.

 While this recipe isn’t a German recipe, this chocolate torte is one of my best recipes that’s so incredibly simple that it doesn’t seem appropriate to bring out for big events or celebrations.
+Other desserts that are just as easy and delicious are this boozy hazelnut mousse and salted caramel pie.

 high quality bittersweet chocolate + eggs + butter = everything you need to make this chocolate truffle torte.